The-Balance-FFXIV/balance-static/content/jobs/ranged/dancer/ultimate.md

 ### Second Wind:

 Second Wind can be used after any Compressed Water / Compressed Lightning depending on your strategy.
-It might work well after the Whirlwind before the 3rd Compressed Water / Lightning mechanic to help heal you up from the AoE damage you just took.
+It might work well after the Whirlwind before the third Compressed Water / Lightning mechanic to help heal you up from the AoE damage you just took.

 ### Curing Waltz: